leskin/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-First use read.csv to read the data into a data frame, and convert the date from a factor variable to a Date variable.
+We first use read.csv to read the data into a data frame, and convert the date from a factor variable to a Date variable.

 ```r